-We now test how sensitive interlayer sparsity resulting from neighborhood flow coupling is to layer interdependence, using a simple experiment similar to the approach taken in the Flow persistence section above.
-We create an Erdős-Rényi graph with n = 1000 and variable $\langle k \rangle$.
-We create a two-layer network where both layers are copies of this network, such that the layer independence λ , which we measure as the average Jensen-Shannon divergence across all pairs of state nodes, is zero.
-We then gradually convert the second layer to an independent network, generated by the same process, using edge swaps, while measuring S{NFC} versus λ .
-When the second layer is fully converted, the two layers are maximally independent and $\lambda = 1$.
-The experiment shows, first of all, that the relationship between S{NFC} and λ is non-linear.
-Secondly, we observe that a sparse intralayer structure (low $\langle k \rangle$) leads to a sparser interlayer link structure, increasingly so when layers are independent (Fig. 8).
+We now test how sensitive interlayer sparsity resulting from neighborhood flow coupling is to layer interdependence, using a simple experiment similar to the approach taken in Sec.
+III A 3.
+We create an Erdős-Rényi graph with n =1000 and variable $\langle k \rangle$ .
+We create a two-layer network where both layers are copies of this network, such that the layer independence $\lambda$ , which we measure as the average Jensen-Shannon divergence across all pairs of state nodes, is zero.
+We then gradually convert the second layer to an independent network, generated by the same process, using edge swaps, while measuring $S{NFC}$ versus $\lambda$ .
+When the second layer is fully converted, the two layers are maximally independent and $\lambda =$ 1.
+The experiment shows, first, that the relationship between $S{NFC}$ and $\lambda$ is nonlinear.
+Second, we observe that a sparse intralayer structure (low $\langle k \rangle$ ) leads to a sparser interlayer link structure, increasingly so when layers are independent (Fig. 8).